NOUIY/aws-cdk-guide/v2/projects.md

 # AWS CDK projects<a name="projects"></a>

-An AWS Cloud Development Kit \(AWS CDK\) project represents the files and folders that contain your CDK code\.
-Contents will vary based on your programming language\.
+An AWS Cloud Development Kit (AWS CDK) project represents the files and folders that contain your CDK code.
+Contents will vary based on your programming language.

-You can create your AWS CDK project manually or with the AWS CDK Command Line Interface \(AWS CDK CLI\) `cdk init` command\.
-In this topic, we will refer to the project structure and naming conventions of files and folders created by the AWS CDK CLI\.
-You can customize and organize your CDK projects to fit your needs\.
+You can create your AWS CDK project manually or with the AWS CDK Command Line Interface (AWS CDK CLI) `cdk init` command.
+In this topic, we will refer to the project structure and naming conventions of files and folders created by the AWS CDK CLI.
+You can customize and organize your CDK projects to fit your needs.

 **Note**
-Project structure created by the AWS CDK CLI may vary across versions over time\.
+Project structure created by the AWS CDK CLI may vary across versions over time.

 ## Universal files and folders<a name="projects-universal"></a>

-**\.git**  <a name="projects-universal-git"></a>
+**.git**  <a name="projects-universal-git"></a>
-If you have `git` installed, the AWS CDK CLI automatically initializes a Git repository for your project\.
-The `.git` directory contains information about the repository\.
+If you have `git` installed, the AWS CDK CLI automatically initializes a Git repository for your project.
+The `.git` directory contains information about the repository.

-**\.gitignore**  <a name="projects-universal-gitignore"></a>
+**.gitignore**  <a name="projects-universal-gitignore"></a>
-Text file used by Git to specify files and folders to ignore\.
+Text file used by Git to specify files and folders to ignore.

-**README\.md**  <a name="projects-universal-readme"></a>
+**README.md**  <a name="projects-universal-readme"></a>
-Text file that provides you with basic guidance and important information for managing your AWS CDK project\.
-Modify this file as necessary to document important information regarding your CDK project\.
+Text file that provides you with basic guidance and important information for managing your AWS CDK project.
+Modify this file as necessary to document important information regarding your CDK project.

-**cdk\.json**  <a name="projects-universal-cdk"></a>
+**cdk.json**  <a name="projects-universal-cdk"></a>
-Configuration file for the AWS CDK\.
-This file provides instruction to the AWS CDK CLI regarding how to run your app\.
+Configuration file for the AWS CDK.
+This file provides instruction to the AWS CDK CLI regarding how to run your app.

-## Language\-specific files and folders<a name="projects-specific"></a>
+## Language-specific files and folders<a name="projects-specific"></a>

-The following files and folders are unique to each supported programming language\.
+The following files and folders are unique to each supported programming language.

 ------
 #### [ TypeScript ]